 In many cases, out-of-body experiences are linked to the broader phenomenon of near-death experiences (NDE).
 These are very profound psychological experiences, reported by a third of the people who have found themselves on the verge of death.

-In all of these cases, people have described sensations very similar to those of out-of-body experience: a state of profound well-being, the impression of separating from the body, traveling to a tunnel of light, interacting with spiritual entities, and, finally, a sense of deep stillness.
+In all of these cases, people have described sensations very similar to out-of-body experience: a state of profound well-being, the impression of separating from the body, traveling to a tunnel of light, interacting with spiritual entities, and, finally, a sense of deep stillness.

 Does it happen to everyone?